 that person was under surveillance.
 You may ask why so much, well apart from

-a total loss of privacy.
+a total loss of privacy for a person under surveillance and their family.
 It would be a deterrent from any public

 authority to continue to use surveillance if they could not show that it